Xujiayao/BlogSource/source/_posts/11-release-mcdiscordchat.md

 If you are interested in contributing to MCDC, you can submit a pull request on GitHub.

-For code contributions, the build file is located in the `/wrapper/build/libs/` folder.
+For code contributions, the build file is located in the local `/wrapper/build/libs/` folder.

-For translation contributions, language files are located in the `/wrapper/src/main/resources/lang/` folder.
+For translation contributions, language files are located in the [`/wrapper/src/main/resources/lang/` folder](https://github.com/Xujiayao/MCDiscordChat/tree/master/wrapper/src/main/resources/lang).
 Copy `en_us.json` and rename the new one to your language code to get started.
 Please provide translations for all keys in the entire file, except those keys beginning with the `death` prefix, which are the official Minecraft translations.

 ## Features